itmLABS/exceptiontrap/README.md

 ### DelayedJob

 There is no automatic integration into [DelayedJob](https://github.com/collectiveidea/delayed_job) yet.
-Meanwhile you can let Exceptiontrap notifiy you about errors using its `notify` method inside DelayedJob's `error hook`
+Meanwhile you can let Exceptiontrap notifiy you about errors using its `notify` method inside DelayedJobs `error` hook.

 ```ruby
 class ParanoidNewsletterJob < NewsletterJob